dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

      In [1]: from pynoramix_beta import *

 Some basic notions on python will be assumed along this tutorial.

+..
 If you just landed here without any idea on python, have a look to the section *First steps on python*.

-.. todo:: Make a short tutorial on python, enough to run pynoramix.
+.. coment todo:: Make a short tutorial on python, enough to run pynoramix.

 ----------------------